 As a bit of background, Mallorca is the largest of Spain’s Balearic Islands.
 It sits almost midway between Algiers and Barcelona.

 You can get to Mallorca via a ferry from Barcelona or flights from all over Europe.
 The Palma de Mallorca airport is quite busy – with over 23 million passengers a year and that was back in 2010.

 Most of the tourists are Germans or Brits.
 English and Spanish are widely spoken despite the fact Catalan is the official language on the island.

 In total we had eight days in Mallorca – one in Palma to try and get on the time zone and another seven hiking days.

 The island of Mallorca is a fabulous destination for a hiking trip (and biking).
 It’s got mountainous terrain (bearing the UNESCO designation), ancient footpaths and loads of charming, clean and historic towns.

-This post shows you the highlights in 10 photos of hiking on Mallorca, specifically the GR221.
+Photo highlights of hiking on Mallorca, specifically the GR221

 This hike is one for the books, especially in February, March, October and November.